neftjs/neft/index.coffee.md

 Handler.connect(*Function* listener, [*Any* context])
 -----------------------------------------------------

-Connect new listener function to the handler.
+This function connects new listener function into a handler.

-Connected function will be called on each signal call.
+Connected listener will be called on each signal call.

 ```
 var obj = {};